Xytozine-Timinos/dotfiles/README.md

 # Added cava to the bar, thanks to https://github.com/ray-pH/waybar-cava
 # WARNING, THIS IS AN EXPERIMENTAL FEATURE, IT IS KNOWN TO BREAK WAYBAR TOOLTIP WHEN PLAYING MUSIC
+# UPDATE: Due to the unstable nature of this option, cava bar will no longer receive any feature updates!
 bar_cava=false #(OPTIONS: true/false) (Reload required)

 # Material expressive style inspired for waybar